kwaku-duah/Java-Beginner-To-Mastery/chapt15/README.md

 It defines the target type of a lambda expression
-A lambda expression is used only if its target type is specified a functional interface is also sometimes called single abstract method, SAM
+A lambda expression is used only if its target type is specified a functional interface is also sometimes called single abstract method, SAM A functional interface may specify public Object such equals() and that does not affect the functional status because Object is considered implicit members of a functional interface